RobertASmith/healthecon_shiny/Tutorial/README.md

 21 February 2020

+*Please cite this tutorial as: XXXXXXXXXXXXXXXXX.

-This tutorial aims to provide a step by step guide in the use of shiny for health economic modelling.
+This tutorial aims to provide a step by step guide in the use of R-Shiny for health economic modelling.
 It uses a previously published 4-state markov model, the Sick-Sicker model (Krijkamp et al., 2020; Alarid-Escudero et al., 2020) as a case-study, using the DARTH coding framework when creating the shiny app (Alarid-Escudero et al., 2019).
 We have adapted it such that it has one purpose for this tutorial, to create PSA outputs.

 The diagram below shows the general model structure.